WoutDeRijck/vocab-pruning/README.md

 - `run_importance_pruning.py`: Word importance pruning without OOV clustering
 - `run_random_pruning.py`: Random token selection
 - `run_attention_pruning.py`: Attention-based pruning
+- `run_train_only_pruning.py`: Train-only vocabulary pruning
+- `run_no_pruning.py`: No-pruning baseline

-Each script supports the `--task` parameter to specify which GLUE task to run, and contains task-specific defaults for parameters like learning rate, batch size, and pruning percentage.
+Each script supports the `--tasks` parameter to specify which GLUE tasks to run, and contains task-specific defaults for parameters like learning rate, batch size, and pruning percentage.
 You can override these defaults using command-line arguments.

+### Summary Functionality

+All example scripts now include a summary functionality that collects and displays results across all GLUE tasks at the end of execution:

+- Test metrics (accuracy, F1, etc.) for each task
+- Parameter reduction statistics (vocabulary, embedding, total)
+- Comprehensive results saved to a CSV file with timestamp

+This makes it easy to compare the effectiveness of different pruning methods across all GLUE tasks.

 ## Examples